Capital Gains and Losses for C Corporations

 How Capital Gains Are Taxed at the Corporate Level

 There was a time when corporations enjoyed lower capital gain rates.
-Although corporations no longer receive preferential tax treatment for capital gains, they must still classify capital gains and losses as short-term and long-term.
-Use the corporation's Schedule D for reporting capital gains and losses.
+Although corporations no longer receive preferential tax treatment for capital gains, they must continue to classify capital gains and losses as short-term and long-term.
+The corporation's Schedule D is used to report capital gains and losses.